Best mental health activities with Nawal Mustafa

 1. Daily physical exercise

 “First and foremost is moving our bodies,” says Mustafa.
+So, what physical activities are good for mental health?
 You don’t need to be a gym rat though, try these ideas instead:

 Go for a walk around the block

 Enjoy a jog in the park